trothr/ductwork/README.md

 providing the same basic functionality as that of of CMS/TSO Pipelines, but in a POSIX environment where IBM VM/CMS and IBM MVS/TSO are not available.

-Ductwork is compatible with CMS/TSO Pipelines at the command-line level as much as is possible.
-Dispatching is handled by the underlying operating system (Unix, Linux, Windows, or even OpenVM).
+Ductwork is compatible, as much as is possible, with CMS Pipelines at the command-line level.
+Dispatching is handled by the underlying operating system (Unix, Linux, Windows).
+The difference in dispatching is a major functional difference between Ductwork and CMS Pipelines.

-Ductwork accepts traditional Unix style options but also accepts traditional CMS and MVS style options.
+Ductwork accepts traditional Unix style options (with dashes) but also accepts traditional CMS style options (in parentheses).

 Ductwork does not require a closed system such as containment within a Java virtual machine (JVM).